 Previous cervical smears – when? / results?

-Previous gynecological problems & treatments – STDs / PID / Ectopic pregnancy
+Previous gynecological problems and treatments – STDs / PID / Ectopic pregnancy

 Current contraception – COCP / POP / Depot / Implant / Implanted uterine device